Rutland Heights State Hospital

-The Rutland Heights State Hospital was a state sanatorium for the treatment of pulmonary tuberculosis located in Rutland, Massachusetts, USA built for the purpose of treating Tuberculosis patients.
+The Rutland Heights State Hospital was a state sanatorium for the treatment of pulmonary tuberculosis located in Rutland, Massachusetts, built for the purpose of treating Tuberculosis patients.
 The facility was the first state-operated sanatorium in the United States, opening in 1898 and operating for around 93 years before its closure in 1991.
 Rutland Heights opened under the title “Massachusetts Hospital for Consumptives and Tubercular Patients,” to which it operated until 1900, where it was renamed to “Massachusetts State Sanatorium.”
 In 1919 it was renamed to “Rutland State Sanatorium,” which was the longest operating name of the hospital, effective until 1963.
 In 1963, it was renamed briefly to “Rutland Hospital,” and successively in 1965 to “Rutland Heights State Hospital,” which was the final title of the hospital until closing.
 In 2004, the hospital was demolished.

 Opening and Early History

 The Massachusetts Hospital for Consumptives and Tubercular Patients was approved for planning and construction on June 5, 1895, by the Massachusetts General Court The hospital was constructed due to the general need for hospital beds for tuberculosis patients and the success of private sanatoriums in the region such as the Sharon Sanatorium in Sharon, Massachusetts.
 Before the success of the Sharon Sanatorium, experts believed that the cool, damp New England climate was an ill fit for tuberculosis recovery, and that any large-scale institutions devoted to treating tuberculosis patients would be mostly unsuccessful.
 The initial plans for the sanatorium called for long term care of highly advanced patients; however, this was replaced by a focus on emerging and treatable cases by the time of the sanatorium’s construction.
 The sanatorium opened on October 3, 1898, making it the first state sanatorium for the treatment of tuberculosis in the USA.
 The Rutland State Sanatorium hosted state commissions from across the country, as well as visitors from England, Canada, and Korea who toured the sanatorium as a possible model for future facilities.